 Treatment of anxiety and stress as a result of loud noises

 Animals can feel seriously threatened by loud noises and strange scents experienced as normal by humans.
 This anxious behaviour can manifest itself in various ways: hiding under the sofa, jumping onto a shelf or wardrobe, climbing in the curtains, trying to jump out of the window, being afraid to go outside or running away in a panic once they are outside.
 The panic can be huge and is definitely not attention seeking.
-If your pet is looking for support from you, try to reassure it.
+If your pet is looking for support, try to reassure it.

 We prefer to ensure that our pets stop being afraid.
 This can be achieved with medication, but ultimately your pet will be happiest if you can get it to unlearn its anxiety.
 This can be done through behavioural training.
 Reducing anxiety through behavioural training is not easy and it takes time.
 That is why it is important to start in good time and to build up the training gradually.
 If your pet has a fear of fireworks, you should start a number of months before Bonfire Night and New Year's Eve.